6amshift/6amshift/README.md

 <summary>about me</summary>

-  victor / vic / foxy
+  vic / foxy / sam

   they/them pronouns